dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 For the classification tasks we can start with the [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)

 One nice thing I noticed with scikit RF, is you can do tasks in parallel (multiple processor support exists).

+### Important RF hyper parameters | Scikit

+* `n_estimators`
+* `max_features`
+* `min_sample_leaf`

+`n_estimators` hyperparameter is the number of DT inside RF

+`max_features` maximum number of features RF considers to split a node.
+It can be simple `int` value you set.
+It can be `sqrt` or `log2`.
+This means from the complete number of features consider just `sqrt` or `log2` of features.
+If yo don't know what to set, `auto` is by default.

+`min_sample_leaf` is the minimum number of leafs required to split an internal node.

+## Do we need a validation dataset dealing with RF?

+It is best when we have a separate validation set, but we can get away even if we don't.
+We may use part of the test dataset as the validation dataset, and this is unique to random forests.
+This is called Out-Of-Bag prediction (**OOB**).

+`oob_score` is RF cross-validation method.
+In this case about one-third of the data is not used to train the model, instead it is used for validation.

+OOB is based on the fact that we don't take all the rows (observations) when creating the tree.
+Instead we may take just 63%, and the remaining 27% observations may be used for the validation.

+> In scikit-learn to create the tree for OOB, we pass **oob_score=True**, and then we will have the **oob_score_** at the end that should have the similar coefficient of determination like we have used the separate validation set.

+Usually the validation set will take most recent data.

 ## Inside RF | How Random Forest work